simonw/datasette/docs/json_api.rst

 Table arguments
 ---------------

-The Datasette table view takes a number of special querystring arguments.
+The Datasette table view takes a number of special query string arguments.

 Column filter arguments
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can filter the data returned by the table based on column values using a querystring argument.
+You can filter the data returned by the table based on column values using a query string argument.

 ``?column__exact=value`` or ``?_column=value``
     Returns rows where the specified column exactly matches the value.